 2. Seasonings

-Every house has slightly different taste of Tori no Karaage.
+Every house has slightly different tasting Tori no Karaage.
 So you can use your favorite seasonings!
 However, Tori no Karaage always includes soy sauce, sake, and ginger.

-Some ideas for making your own Tori no Karaage:
+Some ideas for customizing your own Tori no Karaage:

 3. Coating